Istanbul Museum Entrance Fees 2026 (Live-Updated Prices)

 The Basilica Cistern entrance fee is 38 € / 45 $ / 1,950 ₺ per person.

-No. Officially, Hagia Sophia does not sell online tickets, and any online option is offered by third-party agencies with commissions.
-Tickets are purchased on-site.
+No. Officially, Hagia Sophia does not sell online tickets.
+Any online option is offered by third-party agencies with commissions.
+Tickets are purchased on-site only.

-No. The MuseumPass Türkiye and MuseumPass Istanbul do not include Hagia Sophia or the Basilica Cistern, which limits its value for many visitors.
+No. Neither the MuseumPass Türkiye nor the MuseumPass Istanbul includes Hagia Sophia or the Basilica Cistern, which significantly limits its value for many visitors.

-Generally no. The pass requires several museum-focused days and excludes some of Istanbul’s most iconic attractions, meaning many travelers don’t benefit from it.
+Generally no. The pass requires several museum-focused days and excludes some of Istanbul’s most iconic attractions, meaning many travellers do not benefit from it.

 The Blue Mosque visiting sessions are: